King of the Zombies: Plot

-The quick-witted yet easily frightened manservant soon becomes convinced the mansion is haunted by zombies and confirms this with some of Dr. Sangre's hired helps.
-With the assistance of Barbara Winslow (Joan Woodbury), the stranded group begins to find out what mysterious events are taking place in the mansion.
+Jackson, frightened by his surroundings, is convinced the mansion is haunted by zombies and confirms this with some of Dr. Sangre's servants.
+The stranded group becomes aware that mysterious events are taking place in the mansion.

-Whilst exploring, the group stumbles upon a voodoo ritual in the cellar.
-It is being conducted by the doctor, who is in reality a foreign spy, trying to acquire war intelligence from a captured US Admiral whose aircraft had also crashed on the island.
-McCarthy comes under the doctor's spell but Summers comes to his aid.
-Information is being transmitted to Barbara, but Summers stops the ritual.
-The interruption causes the zombies to turn on their master.
-Sangre shoots the pilot but falls into a firepit and dies.
+The group stumbles upon a voodoo ritual in the cellar conducted by the doctor who is in reality a foreign spy trying to acquire war intelligence from a captured US Admiral whose aircraft had also crashed on the island.
+McCarthy falls under the doctor's spell but Summers comes to his aid.
+When Summers stops the ritual, the zombies turn on their master.
+Sangre shoots the pilot but falls to his death in a firepit.
 With Sangre dead, all the zombies are released from his spell.